 Based on the point earning comparison above, you’ll earn more with the American Express card over the Citi card.
 Also, the Amex card allows you to take advantage of Amex Offers where you can receive statement credits when making purchases at some participating merchants.

-While I like the perks and benefits that come along with the Amex version of the card better, as of right now, the sign up bonus is not as good.
-Additionally, American Express limits you to earn the sign up points once in a lifetime.
-With the Citi Hilton Visa Signature card, you are eligible for the sign up bonus as long as you haven’t opened or closed any Citi Hilton Honors card in the past 24 months.
+While I like the perks and benefits that come along with the Amex version of the card better, as of right now, the welcome bonus is not as good.
+Additionally, American Express limits you to earn the welcome bonus points once in a lifetime.
+With the Citi Hilton Visa Signature card, you are eligible for the welcome bonus as long as you haven’t opened or closed any Citi Hilton Honors card in the past 24 months.
 This includes the Citi Hilton Reserve card as well.

 This is a very good offer for this card and I love that it carries no annual fee.
 Citi cards are also usually easier to get approved for and they do not have the same limitations that you’ll find with Amex and Chase (i.e., no “5/24” or once in a lifetime rule). .